 Looking at the last two questions, it might be good to realize that, especially in these times, genuine interest in your customer can make that 1,5 times better.

-Because being well understood is a matter of choosing the right words, putting them in the right order and reinforcing them through gestures and facial expressions.
-However?
+Because being understood well is a matter of choosing the right words, putting them in the right order and adding emphasis through gestures and facial expressions.

 No, neuroscientist Arjen Stolk discovered.